Calcium and Vitamin D

 Calcium and Vitamin D as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Calcium is a mineral that is essential for maintaining strong bones and teeth.
+Calcium is a mineral that is essential for building and maintaining strong bones and teeth.
+It also plays a role in muscle function, nerve signaling, and blood clotting.
 People with cEDS may be at a higher risk of developing osteoporosis due to the connective tissue abnormalities associated with the condition.
-Therefore, it is important for individuals with cEDS to ensure they are getting enough calcium in their diet.
-Good dietary sources of calcium include dairy products, leafy green vegetables, and fortified foods.

 Supplements for cEDS